👋🏼 This is part of series on concurrency, parallelism and asynchronous programming in Ruby. It’s a deep dive, so it’s divided into 12 main parts:

 If you’re a library or framework author they may be unavoidable at some point to do interesting or useful things.
 In my own application code, I can pretty much always avoid them.

 Earlier we used a class from concurrent-ruby called AtomicBoolean to implement an interruptible thread.
-What if we wanted to it ourselves?
+What if we wanted to implement it ourselves?

 class AtomicBoolean